Copper IUD and libido: facts, myths, and real experiences

 Our advice if you have a copper IUD and your libido is fluctuating

-Record any significant changes in a cycle diary: pain, libido, vaginal discharge, mood.
-Don't forget the dates to better describe the situation to your doctor if needed! 😉
+Record any significant changes in a menstrual cycle journal: pain, libido, vaginal discharge, mood.
+Don't forget the dates to better document these changes for your doctor if needed!

-As you've probably gathered, choosing a method based solely on pragmatic criteria such as usage, dosage, duration, and average price is no longer enough!
-Today, it's essential to learn about yourself. and to stay attuned to your body, its symptoms, and its needs so you can choose a contraceptive method that "will work" for you! ❤️
+As you've probably gathered, choosing a method based solely on pragmatic criteria such as usage, administration, duration, and average price is no longer enough!
+Today, it's essential to learn about yourself and listen to your body , its symptoms, and its needs to be able to choose a contraceptive method that's right for you!

-The copper IUD (copper intrauterine device) does not contain hormones , but it can still indirectly impact sexual desire.
-It is essential to listen to yourself, to dare to question your experience, and to refuse to downplay any discomfort or persistent decrease in libido . ✊
+The copper IUD (copper intrauterine device) does not contain hormones, but it can still indirectly impact sexual desire.
+It is essential to listen to your body, to be willing to question your experience, and to refuse to dismiss any discomfort or persistent decrease in libido.

 At Puissante, we advocate for desiring, free, and informed bodies.
 We remind you that sexual pleasure is a right.
 And that your contraceptive method should never extinguish your inner fire.
 Reclaim your power over your body!